Brook Cricket Club (the Club) is committed to

 -

-attempt or threaten suicide or
+Attempts or threatens suicide or

-run away.
+runs away.

 These signs and behaviours could indicate other problems,